odhran-kainos/blog/post/13 - From first principles: Why I bet on Scala.js.md

 by default, rather than needing hours of intricate code-analysis in order to achieve.

+From the point of view of a Scala or even Java programmer, the above type signature is not complex at all: a generic class with some arguments based on the generic type.
+On the other hand, in a language without type signatures, the interplay between the various arguments, callbacks, *callback arguments* and how they all fit together is entirely non-obvious!

+Reading the
+implementation code is the common way you understand code in dynamic languages, and I can tell you trying to derive these relationships from the implementation code and use-sites of each argument is *very* difficult.
+In this case we ended up successfully documenting it with faux-type-signatures in comments, but in most cases you won't be so lucky.

+**In general, being able to specify abstractions precisely turns dangerous, confusing abstractions into boring, well-defined building blocks that anyone can understand**.

 More insidious than the difficulty of pinning down this particular abstraction, though, is the follow-on effect: when abstractions are difficult to describe, and impossible to check for consistency, people tend to favor copy-paste code